 The Fund's overall risk management programme focuses on ensuring compliance with the Fund's PDS and seeks to maximise the returns derived for the level of risk to which the Fund is exposed.
-The Fund uses derivative financial instruments to moderate and create certain risk exposures.
 Financial risk management is carried out by the investment management team at MGIM Pty Ltd.